YuliyaShapovalova/multivariate-counts/README.md

-# Multivariate models for count data
+# Multivariate count data models for time series

 Basic implementation of state-space and log-linear models for count data (bivariate case).